 3. The number of people with disabilities that affect their Internet use isn’t properly considered.

 An estimated 15 percent of the world’s population lives with a disability.
 The type of disabilities can impact a wide range of areas, including mobility, vision, hearing, speech, cognitive, dexterity, and memory.
 There are many types of digital barriers that make it impossible for individuals with certain disabilities to properly use websites.

 The Web Content Accessibility Guidelines (WCAG) 2.0 help companies understand the technical requirements needed to remove barriers for online accessibility.
 The third version of WCAG, version 2.1 came out in June 2018 and includes 17 additional criteria for inclusion success.
 The new criteria focus on helping companies remove digital barriers from mobile technologies.

 This change in focus especially important because mobile devices account for around 40 percent of all internet traffic.³

 4. The barrier impact is misunderstood.

 Far too many companies falsely assume that digital barriers don’t make a big difference.
 This idea couldn’t be further from the truth.

 Many websites have “time limit” features that do not take into account certain mental, dexterity, or memory disabilities.
 People with certain disabilities might not be able to complete the necessary actions before the “time limit” feature ends their session.

-Companies follow WCAG 2.1 best practices and adhere to digital accessibility requirements easily avoid this situation.
+Companies that follow WCAG best practices and adhere to digital accessibility requirements easily avoid this situation.
 In this case, the fix can be as simple as changing one line of code to increase the amount of time a user has to complete a form.